Astrophysics (Index)About

 (Her-CrB GW)

-The Hercules-Corona Borealis Great Wall (Her-CrB GW) is a galaxy filament discovered in 2013 in the investigation of gamma-ray bursts (GRBs).
-The evidence for it is the many GRBs from the region, implying the region has a relatively dense population of GRB sources, presumed associated with galaxies.
-It has a redshift in the range of 1.6-2.1, i.e., 10 billion light-years' distant, and is 10 billion light-years in its longer dimension, 7.2 billion light-years wide and 1 billion light-years thick.
-It displaced the Sloan Great Wall as the largest known structure in the universe.
+The Hercules-Corona Borealis Great Wall (Her-CrB GW) is a candidate galaxy filament proposed in 2013 based on investigation of gamma-ray bursts (GRBs).
+The evidence for it is the many GRBs from a region, implying the region has a relatively dense population of GRB sources, presumed to be associated with galaxies.
+The GRB's redshifts are in the range of 1.6-2.1, indicating a distance on the order of 10 billion light-years, which would indicate a longer dimension of 10 billion light-years, with 7.2 billion light-years width and 1 billion light-years thickness.
+It would displace the Sloan Great Wall, which was the largest previously known structure in the universe.
 Its size presents scientific questions that promise to influence theories and research.

 (large scale structure)